biomassives/angular6-ionic-openstreetmap-push/README.md

 current work is focused around learning and demonstrating best practices for routing and ion-slider approaches in ionic2

+new typescript branch beinbg updated and added, which has proper data services for the maps and listings, working on how to handle route or object queries via typescript.

 This is purely a demo of Ionic v2.0 alpha and is still in development. **There is not an actual Ionic Conference at this time.**